Homes of Hope

 Gitega is the second largest city in Burundi, located in the centre of the country.

 Youth for Christ started their first Homes of Hope on the outskirts of the city in 2005, and it has been a pilot project for all the others to follow.
-It currently has 7 Houses with 52 children, (Two of whom attend University and live at Bujumbura during academic year .
+It currently has 7 Houses with 49 children, (Two of them attend University and live at Bujumbura and two others attend Gitega International Academy).
 All the other children attend Future Hope School, and benefit from Shammah Health Center if they get sick.

 Cibitoke is a small town in the North of Burundi.

 Youth for Christ started their second Homes of Hope here in 2010, with the help of Villages of Life, Australia.
-It currently has 6 Houses with 43 children, all of whom attend Future Hope School, Cibitoke.
-There is also a medical clinic soon to open.
+It currently has 6 Houses with 46 children, all of whom attend Future Hope School, Cibitoke.
+There is also a medical clinic that we plan to open in the Future.

 We are always seeking sponsors for our children at both Homes of Hope sites.
 If you are interested in learning more, please click here